Free Shipping on $99+ Orders

 Identifying Mole Presence and Activity

 Recognizing the presence of moles in your yard is the first critical step towards effective control.
 Moles are elusive, and their underground lifestyle makes it challenging to spot them directly.
 However, their activity leaves distinct signs that can help you diagnose a mole problem accurately.
-Understanding these indicators not only aids in confirming their presence but also assists in assessing the severity of the infestation.
+Understanding these indicators aids in confirming their presence and assessing the severity of the infestation.

 Signs of Mole Activity: Mounds, Tunnels, and Damage